Upgrade to PatternFly 6

 Potential test failures

-1. Button: Cannot find aria-disabled
+1. Cannot find aria-disabled

-• There's a new wrapping div around text in buttons.
-The RTL byText query returns that wrapper instead of the button element itself, which is where button's attributes live.
-Instead of byText, use byRole and pass the button text to name.
-This will return the top-level button element.
+• Cause: We added a wrapping div around button text.
+The RTL byText query returns that wrapper instead of the button element itself, where button's attributes live.

-• Pass in the {hidden: true} option.
+• Fix: Pass in the {hidden: true} option or change select's appendTo to inline.